numpy/numpy/doc/neps/roadmap.rst

 Other performance improvement ideas include:

-- A better story around parallel execution.
+- A better story around parallel execution (related is support for free-threaded CPython, see further down).
 - Optimizations in individual functions.

 Furthermore we would like to improve the benchmarking system, in terms of coverage,